ATO scam calls: how to spot and report them

 - Live caller, fake authority.
 A person with an official-sounding tone says they're from the ATO Compliance team.
 They may quote a "case number" and ask you to confirm your TFN to "verify your identity".

 - Refund bait.
-"You're entitled to a refund of $X — we just need your bank details to process it."
+"You're entitled to a refund of $X. We just need your bank details to process it."
 The real ATO already has your bank details on file from your last lodgement.

-The escalation is consistent: the caller insists you stay on the line, claims the matter is time-critical, and steers you toward an unusual payment method — gift cards, cryptocurrency, a wire transfer, or a BPAY code that doesn't appear on the ATO's published biller list.
+The escalation is consistent: the caller insists you stay on the line, claims the matter is time-critical, and steers you toward an unusual payment method: gift cards, cryptocurrency, a wire transfer, or a BPAY code that doesn't appear on the ATO's published biller list.

 Spoofed ATO numbers

-Scammers routinely fake the caller ID to display a real ATO number — most commonly 13 28 61 (the ATO's individual-enquiries line) or various 1800 numbers.
+Scammers routinely fake the caller ID to display a real ATO number, most commonly 13 28 61 (the ATO's individual-enquiries line) or various 1800 numbers.
 Seeing a familiar ATO number on your screen does not prove the call is from the ATO.
 The display is just text the originating carrier passes through; from cheap overseas VoIP services it can be set to anything.
 Read more in our guide on caller ID spoofing.

 What the real ATO will never do